LauraBMo/InvertingCats/README.md

 **Computing the degree**
 (*Section 2*)

 Homotopy continuation techniques allow us to compute the degree of the reciprocal varieties of catalecticant matrices associated to binary forms of small degree and ternary quartics.
+We use the Julia package [HomotopyContinuation.jl](https://www.juliahomotopycontinuation.org/) to that purpose.

 **Understanding the rank loci**